Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

 ### 2. Add package dependency

-   In the "Xcode -> Files -> Add Package Dependencies", add the AzureAIVisionCore.xcframework, AzureAIVisionFaceUI.xcframework as mentioned in [Set up the environment](#set-up-the-environment).
+   In the "Xcode -> Files -> Add Package Dependencies", add AzureAIVisionFaceUI.xcframework as mentioned in [Set up the environment](#set-up-the-environment).

 ### 3. Insert FaceLivenessDetectorView into your Screen-type View.